Retries & timeouts

 Services don’t retry

-add restart_delay (the supervisor owns the cadence).
+restart_delay (the supervisor sets the pace).

 | Field | Tasks | Services |